sfc-gh-DShaw98/SageMaker-to-Snowflake-Batch-Inference-Lab/lab_instructions/phase1_setup.md

 GRANT ROLE aicollege TO USER <your_standard_user>;

 -- Create database and warehouse
-CREATE OR REPLACE DATABASE aicollege;
+CREATE DATABASE IF NOT EXISTS aicollege;

 CREATE OR REPLACE WAREHOUSE aicollege
   WITH WAREHOUSE_SIZE = 'XSMALL'